 Type of Funding

-They should be at the right stage in their professional trajectory to benefit from rigorous academic training to enhance their potential to promote democratic change in their home countries.
-They need to have academic credentials necessary to participate and contribute to the 6-hour seminars every day and tackle advanced academic readings to complement the classroom-based curriculum.
-Ninety-nine percent of past fellows hold a Bachelors degree but this is not a requirement for admission to the program.
-They should possess extraordinary motivation and a keen interest in learning as well as sharing knowledge and experiences to help build and enrich the alumni community.
+Applicants should be at the right stage in their professional careers to benefit from rigorous academic training to enhance their potential to promote democratic change in their home countries.
+They need to have the academic credentials necessary to participate and contribute to the six-hour seminars each day, and tackle advanced academic readings to complement the classroom-based curriculum.
+Ninety-nine percent of the program’s alumni hold a Bachelors degree at the time of their participation in the program,but this is not a firm requirement for admission to the program.

-Candidates must be actively working in the field of democracy, development, and the rule of law.
-Those who are in the midst of full-time university degree programs are not eligible.
+Candidates who are in the midst of full-time university degrees are not eligible.

 Applications are to be done online by 1 January 2020.